15 min read

 ERROR RATE: NEGLIGIBLE

 Symbols detonated through his visual field in bursts shorter than a tenth of a second: numbers, faces, color chips, letters, ideographs, fragments of equations.
-Each one gone before the eye could properly land on it, the sequence designed to overwhelm the brain's logging capacity and force it to give up on specifics.
-"Identify continuity," the voice said.
+Each one gone before the eye could land on it.
+The sequence overwhelming the brain's logging capacity and forcing it to give up on specifics.
+“Identify continuity,” the voice said.
 Julian's focus shifted.
 The symbols blurred like pebbles beneath rippling water.
 Something else emerged: a rhythm, a cadence, a mathematical heartbeat pulsing beneath the chaos.
-"Fibonacci sequence," he heard himself say, the words already leaving his mouth as his mind caught up to what his eyes had found in the visual static: the golden spiral hidden in plain sight.
+“Fibonacci sequence,” he heard himself say, the words already leaving his mouth as his mind caught up to what his eyes had found in the visual static.
+The golden spiral hidden in plain sight.

 PROCESSING SPEED: EXTREME